tristanratz/Interactive-Image-Segmentation/README.md

 # Image Segmentation Module for Label Studio

-This module is build for label studio to facilitate the creation of large image segmentation datasets with artificial intelligence.
+This module was build facilitate the creation of large image segmentation datasets with artificial intelligence with label-studio.

-You get on the fly predictions for the dataset your labeling.
+Create image segmentations and get in the fly predictions for the dataset your labeling.

+It was build with the help of Matterports MaskRCNN implementation and is meant to help you label images.
+After configuring the program for your needs and labeling a certain amount of images, the program should start to label images itself.

 ## Installation